Balint817/IronSearch/DOC.md

 - Only works when HQ is available (`EnableHQSpam=true`).
 - There may be a delay in ranking info updating after enabling HQ spam (implementation note from help string).

 ---

+#### `Recent`

+Usage:

+- `Recent()`

+Checks if the music is the Nth most recently played chart.\
+This is tracked by the mod itself, unlike History which is tracked by the game.\
+A negative range counts from the end. (e.g. oldest played charts instead of the most recently played charts)

+Notes:

+- Only starts tracking **after** the mod has been installed.

+---